-After more than seven years of investigation, the French Competition Authority closes the case concerning vertical practices between Samsung and its authorised distributors in Decision 21-D-30 of 28 October 2021.
+After more than seven years of investigation, the French Competition Authority closes the case concerning vertical practices between Samsung and its authorized distributors in Decision n°21-D-30 of 28 October 2021.

 A procedure initiated by a former distributor

-In 2014, the company Concurrence, specialised in the sale of television sets to private individuals at discount prices, denounced seven practices of Samsung on the television sets market, considered as anti-competitive, before the French Competition Authority.
-Concurrence claimed to be a victim of exclusionary behaviour by Samsung and its authorised distributors.
+In 2014, the company Concurrence, specialized in the sale of television sets to private individuals at discount prices, denounced seven practices of Samsung on the television sets market, considered as anti-competitive, before the French Competition Authority.
+Concurrence claimed to be a victim of exclusionary behaviour by Samsung and its authorized distributors.

 After several procedural steps, the French Competition Authority had chosen to pursue the investigation of only four of the practices denounced by Concurrence relating to the Elite products range subject to selective distribution.

-These four practices are the subject of Decision 21-D-30.
+These four practices are the subject of Decision n° 21-D-30.

 The impugned practices